Hetty Sorrel: Story

-Voce was a married woman whose husband Thomas was in the militia.
+In November 1801 Voce was a married woman whose husband Thomas was in the militia.
+She lived in Fishing Gate in Nottingham.
 When he was away, she became pregnant by another man and killed the child so her husband wouldn't discover her disloyalty.

-March 16, 1802, Mary Voce was a 24-year-old beautiful woman whose parents were unmarried.
+Voce was a 24-year-old beautiful woman whose parents were unmarried.
 Like Hetty, they died when she was young and she was raised by relatives.
 She married Thomas Voce, an abusive man and they frequently separated and reunited.
 A neighbour stated Voce was abusive because of Mary's excessive extra-marital affairs.

-When Voce was away in the army, Mary gave birth to Elizabeth Voce, another man's child.
-The man abandoned her.
-For a time Mary had also turned to prostitution to support herself.
-Voce killed Elizabeth with arsenic in water to prevent Thomas from finding out about the baby.
+The Voces had a 5-year-old son whom Thomas suspected wasn't his own.

+On one occasion Voce left Mary alone, travelling a distance of over 160 miles to a town called Chatham to enlist for his pension.
+While he was away Mary tried unsuccessfully to find work carding cotton.
+Instead she turned to sex work.
+Voce gave birth to Elizabeth Voce, another man's child and the man abandoned her.
+Fearful that Thomas would leave her when he arrived home Voce killed Elizabeth with arsenic in water.
+The baby reacted violently and screamed for some minutes until neighbours came running.
 When she was arrested she blamed the neighbourhood children for feeding the arsenic to the child.

-Until her last moments, Mary Voce professed her innocence.
-Encouraged by lay preachers, she admitted to killing her baby and asking God for forgiveness.
-On the day of her hanging she accepted her fate with serenity and helped the exectioner to place the ropes around her neck.
-Voce was hung for an hour and her remains were publicly displayed.
-She was sister-in-law to a man named William who himself was hanged in 1775.